taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `handle.runtime`

 Taichi runtime represents an instance of a logical backend and its internal dynamic state.
 The user is responsible to synchronize any use of `handle.runtime`.
-The user MUST NOT manipulate multiple `handle.runtime`s in the same thread.
+The user *must not* manipulate multiple `handle.runtime`s in the same thread.

 `handle.aot_module`